Aeronbroker/Aeron/README.md

 * JAVA : Java 7
 * Operating System: 32 or 64-bit version Windows or Linux

-The administration and programming manuals for Areon can be found on the FIWARE Catalogue page, under the "Documentation" tab.
+The administration and programming manuals for the IoT Broker can be found on the FIWARE Catalogue page, under the "Documentation" tab.

 User and Programmers Guide: https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/IoT_Broker_-_User_and_Programmers_Guide